Music for non-Music Students Arts & Science

 Opportunities for study

 Flexibility is a program strength.
-Students choose among courses from two separate faculties and have opportunities to obtain their degree with a music specialist, major, or minor designation.
+Students choose among courses from two separate faculties and have opportunities to obtain their degree with a music major or minor designation.

 Opportunities after graduation

-The specialist program provides excellent preparation for a variety of professional activities, including music criticism, library science, publishing, broadcasting, and recording.
+The Music Major program provides excellent preparation for a variety of professional activities, including music criticism, library science, publishing, broadcasting, and recording.

 Postgraduate opportunities